 - analyze the differences for the imported tables,

-- analyze the differences for all the MariaDB tables.
+- analyze the differences for all the DB2 tables.

-To establish the connection to the MariaDB database, use HOpenConnection
+To open the connection to the DB2 database, use HOpenConnection

 and specify the name of the connection to open.
 The connection name was defined when importing the structure of files into the analysis.